Keruspe/GPaste/README.md

 * sync primary selection with clipboard
 * sync clipboard with primary selection
 * mark the active item as being a password
+* upload the active item to a pastebin service (using wgetpaste)

 A simple CLI interface is provided: `gpaste`, with two subcommands: `gpaste settings` which makes the preferences utility pop, `gpaste applet` which starts the status icon in your notification area and `gpaste app-indicator` which